Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Melville has 81 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, totaling 16 individual routes that collectively facilitate 2,766 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located approximately 220 meters from the nearest transport stop.
+These stops serve a mix of bus routes, with a total of 16 individual routes providing service to the area.
+Collectively, these routes facilitate 2,766 weekly passenger trips.

-On average, across all routes, service frequency is around 395 trips per day, which equates to approximately 34 weekly trips per individual stop.
+The accessibility of public transport in Melville is rated as good, with residents typically located approximately 220 meters from their nearest transport stop.
+On average, across all routes, there are 395 trips per day, which equates to around 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport